-Forshaw's season ended by fractured knee cap
+Forshaw's season ended by fractured kneecap

 Fit-again England midfielder Kalvin Phillips will return to the starting line-up at Crystal Palace on Monday.

-"It's painful for us because he (Forshaw) is important," said Leeds boss Jesse Marsch.
+"It's painful for us because he [Forshaw] is important," said Leeds boss Jesse Marsch.

 "The main thing is that Adam is one of the guys who gives more to the group and does everything he can to think about the team first.